 HTML - Meta Tags

-HTML lets you specify metadata - additional important information about a document in a variety of ways.
+HTML <meta> tag lets us specify metadata, which is additional important information about a document, in a variety of ways.
 The META elements can be used to include name/value pairs describing properties of the HTML document, such as author, expiry date, a list of keywords, document author etc.

 Specifying Keywords

-You can use <meta> tag to specify important keywords related to the document and later these keywords are used by the search engines while indexing your webpage for searching purpose.
+You can use <meta> tag to specify important keywords related to the document and later these keywords are used by the search engines while indexing your webpage for searching purposes.

 <!DOCTYPE html>